 “God has truly blessed my life,” reflects Dave.
 “At every step of my career, when one door seemed to be closing, another opportunity would present itself.
 I love singing and playing music!
 I’m very interested in directing more motion pictures, which comes from my desire to create positive faith-based entertainment.
 I think, too, at the core I’m just a simple storyteller.
 So whether that’s through a song or a movie, I want to reach people with a positive message.
 My wife Susan has been such a strong encourager, and now, when my son and daughter join me on stage in concert or at church, in the studio or on a film set, I know God has truly led me to this point in my life – opening and closing doors at every turn.”

-Dave has just finished producing a new dual CD release by George Hamilton IV with a who’s who of musical guests, including Charlie Pride, Ricky Skaggs, Pat Boone, Marty Stuart, Gail Davies, George Beverly Shea, Cliff Barrows, Del McCoury, Connie Smith, Bill Anderson, and many others.
+Recently, Dave produced a new dual CD release by George Hamilton IV with a who’s who of musical guests, including Charlie Pride, Ricky Skaggs, Pat Boone, Marty Stuart, Gail Davies, George Beverly Shea, Cliff Barrows, Del McCoury, Connie Smith, Bill Anderson, and many others.
 The album received a 2011 Dove Award nomination.
+And he also worked with Buddy Jewell, a #1 Billboard Country Artist, to produce the critically acclaimed album “My Father’s Country.”

-The new millennium has brought a number of opportunities for Dave to share his music and creative talents with others.
-And now with his companies based in Nashville, his films released worldwide on DVD and television, and other music and film projects in the pipeline, look for many more exciting things to come from this talented artist, producer, songwriter, and filmmaker.
+Since the new millennium, a number of opportunities for Dave has continued to open up to share his music and creative talents with others.
+With his companies based in Nashville, his films released worldwide on DVD and television, and other music and film projects in the pipeline, look for many more exciting things to come from this talented artist, producer, songwriter, and filmmaker.

 Dave Moody is a modern day troubadour with an inspiring life story to share!
 “Music is a wonderful communicator…” says Dave. “… a bridge builder in this modern world of walls.
 After all, ‘In the beginning, God created…’ So, here’s to more music!
 More positive stories being told in novels, from the stage, and on screen!
 And here’s to more bridges being built along the way.”